Our Seattle-Area Jazz Community

 Is My Contact Info Made Public?

 No, it isn't.
-We've all seen the directories of bass players, drummers, and pianists just posted to the internet, free for the harvesting by hackers, who ultimately sell that data as lists for spammers.
+Directories of bass players, drummers, and pianists posted to the internet do bring-in calls, but they're also free for harvesting by hackers, who ultimately sell that data to spammers.
 Our community doesn't have that problem, because it's not a simple open directory.
 Instead it only enables its members to post their needs to the community members who want to receive those kinds of requests, and those members can indicate their interest through the system without people giving away their contact info.

 Does It Cost Money?
 What's The Catch?

 This community is free to join.
 There is no spamming, no ads, no selling information, no dues, no spooky Facebook or Google harvesting your interests.
-According to Steve Jones, who created the Community website as an extension of his own, it was "a way of giving back to the greater Seattle jazz community and enabling amateur players to plug in and collaborate."
-Steve is a retired technologist, and enjoys this programming as a hobby.
-Since 2011, Steve has absorbed the costs, but is asking for donations via the Ko-Fi mechanism.
+Steve Jones created this site as an extension of his own, because it seemed like a more focused way to support the local amateur jazz community and bring venues and other commercial establishments into the picture.
+Steve is a retired technologist, and enjoys building this as a hobby.
+Since 2011, Steve has also paid for the annual costs of hosting the SAJM meetup and now this new one, so is asking for donations via Ko-Fi to help defray the costs.

 How Can I Get Involved?